mvitale1989/terraform-libvirt-testbed/README.md

 ### How to use

 As with any Terraform module, you can simply instantiate this module in your Terraform plans.
+You will then be able to access those instance as the user `admin`, through your ssh key or with password `admin`.

 Take a look at the [example dir](./example/) for a minimal code sample.